 What I admire about birds is that I can’t be sure of what they’re saying, though I know it’s some sort of truth.
-Fish on the other hand belong to the community of silence, the complete opposite of birds; fish know when to keep their mouths shut.
+Fish belong to the community of silence, in apposition to birds; though birds eat fish fish know when to keep their mouths shut.

 The poet who endeavors to write the smallest poem possible and the poet who endeavors to write an epic have ambitions that are commensurately large and small: neither ambition is greater or lesser than the other, though each is ambitious.